deref/exo/doc/guide.md

 **Components** - An abstract definition of resources managed by exo.
 Presently, the only supported type of components are _processes_.
 Each component has a unique name within a workspace.
+Components are manipulated by editing applying manifests (see below), or with CRUD operations such as `exo ls`, `exo new`, and `exo rm`.

 **Manifests** - A file describing all of the components in a project.
 Presently, [procfiles](./procfiles.md) are the only supported type of